VJean/100/README.md

-# 100
+# :100:

-COVID-19 Quarantine was the occasion to learn matplotlib and to change my exercise routine.
+COVID-19 Quarantine was the occasion to learn matplotlib and to give a go at a 100 push-ups and squats challenge.

 Why not track the latter with the former ?